 An example of CRM in the workplace

-Imagine a firm which provides storage solutions for expats who work part of the year in Singapore.
+Imagine a firm that provides storage solutions for expats who work part of the year in Nairobi.
 Without a CRM, different teams would store customer information in different ways:

-- The customer service team has a spreadsheet which staff update each time they receive a call from a customer asking about their storage space
+- The customer service team has a spreadsheet that staff update each time they receive a call from a customer asking about their storage space.

-- The marketing team tracks email blasts sent to existing customers in a different spreadsheet
+- The marketing team tracks email blasts sent to existing customers on a different spreadsheet.

 What is a CRM strategy?

-A CRM strategy is a plan to make sure you deploy a CRM in the most effective way for your business.
-Like most technologies, employees may be averse to trying something new if they can’t understand how it will benefit them.
+A CRM strategy helps you to deploy a CRM in the most effective way for your business.
+Like most technologies, employees may be averse to trying something new, especially if they can’t understand how it will benefit them.
 A CRM strategy is about making the tool easy for your employees to use, and ensuring it supports your wider business goals.

-Here’s our six-step plan for creating your own CRM strategy that is tailored to your business objectives:
+Here’s our six-step plan for creating your own CRM strategy:

-Map how departments interact, identify break points and communication issues.
+Map how departments interact and identify break points and communication issues.

-You can only have a plan if you know the destination, so set goals that you can easily measure, whether it’s improving customer satisfaction by 50% or doubling the number of conversions.
+You can only have a plan if you know the destination, so set goals that you can easily measure.
+This could be improving customer satisfaction by 50% or doubling the number of conversions.

-Provide CRM training sessions that are tailored towards the different teams in your business, so they get the most out of using the software.
+Provide CRM training sessions that are tailored to the different teams in your business, so that they get the most out of using the software.

-Trial your CRM with a single department – typically within a sales team.
-This can generate curiosity from other teams when they see the success Sales is having and motivate them to use the tool.
+Trial your CRM with a single department – typically the sales or marketing team.
+This can generate curiosity from other teams when they see the success that department is having and motivate them to use the tool.

 Have you achieved your original goals with your CRM?